 To that extent, we work to elevate teacher voices to change the narrative of public education- particularly in some of our most underserved communities across the world.
 We advocate for teachers to write about what really happens in their classroom with a solution-focused mindset so that teachers can feel supported in a world where teacher respect is at an all-time low.

-The goal for The Educator’s Room is to engage in honest, non-partisan dialogue about all topics in education including teacher self-care, student achievement, instruction and curriculum, pedagogy, parent support, etc. At times, this conversations may be difficult, but they are essential in truly supporting not only teachers, but students and caregivers.
+The goal for The Educator’s Room is to engage in honest, non-partisan dialogue about all topics in education including teacher self-care, student achievement, instruction and curriculum, pedagogy, parent support, etc. At times, these conversations may be difficult, but they are essential in truly supporting not only teachers but students and caregivers.

-In the last six years, we have published thousands of articles, tweets, videos, and other content featuring voices from around the world all with one thing in common- they are certificated teachers.
+In the last seven years, we have published thousands of articles, tweets, videos, and other content featuring voices from around the world all with one thing in common- they are certificated teachers.
 In addition to having undeniable success on the internet, we have been featured on various media platforms including The Washington Post, The Huffington Post, and to name a few.

 In addition to our articles, we have published 6 independent books, presented at conferences around the country, and held seminars around topics affecting teachers.

 We are grateful for our many teachers/writers who sacrifice their planning periods, time with their family, and professional life to write about public education.
-They represent the thousand of professionals who everyday enter our schools and teach our students-regardless of what is happening behind the scenes.
+They represent the thousands of professionals who every day enter our schools and teach our students regardless of what is happening behind the scenes.
 Teachers are not only appreciated here, but revered for their professionalism, dedication, and love for students.

-In 2018, The Educator’s Room looks forward to producing events focused on the Annual Teacher Self-Care Conference and our subsequent one-day workshops, debuting our Weekly News show, our ever popular podcast and creating content with our boutique websites like The Instructional Coach Academy and Education in Atlanta that teachers want to read.
+In 2019, The Educator’s Room looks forward to producing events focused on the Annual Teacher Self-Care Conference and our subsequent one-day workshops, debuting our Weekly News show, our ever-popular podcasts, and creating content with our boutique websites like The Instructional Coach Academy and Education in Atlanta that teachers want to read.
 During this year, we may laugh, argue, and cry together- but know that we are partners in education.